 Do you ever look over at your partner and feel like they are more like your roommate than your lover?
 Over 67% of you in my community said that you feel like roommates.
 For many, this feeling might be hitting hard now that the excitement of the holiday season is behind us.

+In the past, you might have experienced more dull-like feelings in other aspects of your life every now and then.
+However, with everything going on right now many of us are experiencing this feeling in multiple aspects of our life at once.
 Feeling like roommates can feel dull and empty.
-In the past, you might have experienced dull, empty feelings in other aspects of your life every now and then.
-However, with everything going on right now many of us are experiencing this feeling in multiple aspects of our life at once.

-With so many things outside of our sphere of influence, it can be relieving to work on the things you are able to influence.
+With so many things outside of our sphere of influence, it can be relieving to work on the things you are able to control.

 But what exactly does playfulness look like?
 The truth is – I can’t tell you what playfulness will look like for you.
 However, I can help you explore memories that might help you recall ways you were once playful with your partner.

 Think back to earlier days in your relationship.
 Playfulness can be rooted in an enjoyable past memory or perhaps a way you used to interact with your partner.